TheLuckyCoder/FamilyPhotosServer/README.md

 An open source self-hosted photo and video server for your family written in Rust.

 ## How to set up
-An empty Postgres Database must be set up be it, either as a system library or Docker image.<br>
+Build the docker image, set up the environment variables and run the image.<br>

-It's also expected that you run a proxy like Nginx to handle load balancing and TLS.
+It's expected that you run a proxy like Nginx to handle TLS if you need it.

 ### Docker
-Clone the repository and run the following command to build a docker image (for the x86_64 architecture):
+Clone the repository and run the following command to build a docker image:
 ```shell
 docker build -t familyphotos .
 ```